 You should understand the core aspects of your business that the broker is focusing on when evaluating your business.
 This can be very beneficial when you have narrowed the field to a couple of brokers.
 What did each broker consider to be your strengths and your weaknesses?
 If there’s a weakness, and you can correct it, what additional value will that bring?
 A broker with significant industry knowledge can help you fully understand your valuation and how to maximize it for the best price.

-7. What references and testimonials can the broker provide?
+7. What references and testimonials can you provide?

 Every broker you speak to will paint a glowing picture of their successes.
 After all, they wouldn’t be a broker if they didn’t know how to successfully pitch to a potential buyer – or client!
 A good way to ascertain who is walking their talk is to ask for client references and testimonials.
 Can you review a list of their recent sales?
 Can they provide you with a couple of references you can personally speak with?
 A good broker should be more than willing to provide you with this information.

-8. And finally, do you feel comfortable with your broker?
+8. And finally, a question for you: Do you feel comfortable with the broker?

 A successful transaction is unlikely to happen if you feel uncomfortable with your broker, whether that’s because of trust issues or because you feel they are talking at you instead of with you.
 You will want to have a broker you feel comfortable speaking with on a regular basis.
 You’ll need to trust that he or she is in your corner and looking out for your best interests.